Creative Community Fellows: New England

 How to Apply

-Following the March 31, 2024 application deadline, the NAS admissions team will review all submissions and invite select applicants to a final interview stage conducted through Zoom this spring.
-All applicants will be notified of their application’s status by June 10, 2024.
+Following the application review, the NAS admissions team will invite select applicants to a final interview stage conducted through Zoom in January 2026.
+Invitations to join the 2026 cohorts will be sent out February 2026.

 This program is about action and we recognize that this work happens in stages.
 The most competitive applicants will be those who already have a good start: